-Rinke Noonan has become a state leader in environmental law, and our environmental attorneys represent a number of watershed districts, county governments, agribusinesses and individuals in Minnesota, Wisconsin, Iowa, North Dakota and South Dakota in water, drainage, and other environmental law issues.
+Rinke Noonan has become a state leader in environmental law, and our environmental attorneys represent a number of watershed districts, county governments, agribusinesses and individuals in Minnesota, Iowa, North Dakota and South Dakota in water, drainage, and other environmental law issues.

 Environmental concerns now affect every transaction dealing with real estate development or financing.
 Our environmental law attorneys are recognized statewide for their experience and expertise and regularly deal with legal issues related to: